 ARD: Annual Recognition Day--a yearly celebration where all Counselors, Junior Counselors, and their families are invited to celebrate another outstanding year of difference making.
 Counselors and Junior Counselors create a symbol of their investment relationship, which is on display at ARD.

-FDP: Foundations Development Project--Responsible for facilitating fun inter-NHRI experiences, such as NHRI formal and dodgeball.
-FDP is also involved with Leadership Council, ARD, t-shirts, and social media.
+FDP: Foundations Development Project--Responsible for facilitating fun inter-NHRI experiences, such as the all senior counselor retreat and dodgeball.
+FDP is also involved with Leadership Council, ARD, the house cup, and social media.

 LDP: Leadership Development Project, based out of Lincoln High School.